+The venting of the facility and the ability of fire suppression crews to enter safely to extinguish any fire should be considered.
+Automatic fire protection should also be considered or an approved water supply capable of supplying the required flow to protect exposures and perform fire suppression and overhaul operations should be provided for manual firefighting.
+Provisions for surface water drainage and measures to provide protection of pyrolytic oil runoff should be provided.

 Open burning and smoking (except in designated areas) should be prohibited within the tyre storage area; the operation of cutting, welding or heating devices should also be prohibited (,).
 Potential ignition sources should not be allowed within 6 m of piles of tyre chunks, chips or crumbs ().

-Stored shredded tyres with metal content should be continually monitored for heat build-up due to oxidation of the metal which generates enough heat to start fires ().
+Stored shredded tyres with metal content should be continually monitored for heat build-up due to oxidation of the metal which might generate enough heat to start fires ().

-The incidence and impact of large tire pile fires can be reduced through strict fire code enforcement and appropriate fire safety practices.
-Standards for the storage of rubber tires should be rigidly enforced.
+The incidence and impact of large tyre pile fires can be reduced through strict fire code enforcement and appropriate fire safety practices.
+Standards for the storage of rubber tyres should be rigidly enforced.

-Tyres should be stored in a manner that prevents breeding and habitation of mosquitoes and other vectors.
-This can be done by covering piles with plastic sheets or other impermeable barriers to prevent the accumulation of precipitation, and/or using vector treatment methods that are approved by the local vector control authority or the local health department.
-Tyres received at the site should be drained of water within 24 hours of receipt.

 Storage facilities are generally required to be permitted or registered in order to store any waste tyre quantity above a stated minimum that can typically range from 50 to 10000 tyres.
 For example, with some exceptions, in New York, United States, a permit is required for storing 1000 or more waste tyres at a time, and disposal facilities may not store more than 1000 waste tyres for longer than 60 days; some facilities storing on-site less than 30 days’ supply of waste tyres, based on the design capacity of the facility, are required to obtain a registration rather than a permit ().
 In a different state, Mississippi, retailers, motor vehicle dismantlers or salvage dealers that store more than 500 waste tyres, or more than 100 waste tyres for more than 90 days, require written authorization (); in addition, commercial waste tyre collection facilities are not generally permitted to store more than 5000 whole tyres at any given time and all waste tyres must be removed from the site within 90 days of arrival ().
 The minimum threshold for permitting or registration should be carefully considered.
 A low minimum may force retailers to use inefficient collection methods (such as frequent hauling of small quantities of tyres) and it may also unnecessarily increase the burden on both the stores and regulators by requiring registration.
 The optimum quantity has been found to be 1500 to 2500 tyres, which allows a retailer to accumulate a truckload of tyres for optimum hauling efficiency plus a limited additional scheduling buffer ().
 With regard to individual piles of tyre chunks, chips or crumbs, the NFPA recommends these should not be located on site in excess of 90 days ().

-Waste tyre storage facilities should maintain daily operating records including the numbers of tires received and removed from the site; an annual report should be submitted to the relevant authority.
+Waste tyre storage facilities should maintain daily operating records including the numbers of tyres received and removed from the site; an annual report should be submitted to the relevant authority.
 Facilities should have communication capabilities to immediately summon fire, police, or other emergency service personnel in the event of an emergency.

 Transportation